mattermost/mattermost-handbook-1/source/guides/operating-metrics.md

 ## CAC, fully burdened

-All recognized expenses in marketing department P&L for period.
+All recognized expenses in marketing and sales department P&L for period.

 ## Cash